pramnora/bash/language/search/grep/01/README.md

 > Nat West, 0800 200 400, Bank

-**NOTE**: If there are multiple words being included in the search term,
+**NOTE**: If there are multiple words being included inside of the search term,
 that are separated by either a space/or, spaces...;
 then, one has to include a pair of quote marks
 to go around the multiple words being used to search for, eg.: